utshomax/postman-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ### Example collection and team activity feed

-Use this example JSON schema to help you create [Post collection activity](#add-a-collection-activity-feed-to-microsoft-power-automate) and [Post team activity](#add-a-team-activity-feed-to-microsoft-power-automate) integrations.
+Use this example JSON schema to help you create integrations that [post collection activity](#add-a-collection-activity-feed-to-microsoft-power-automate) and [post team activity](#add-a-team-activity-feed-to-microsoft-power-automate).

 ```json
 {